 We believe the best treatment approach to back and neck pain is one that is balanced and looks at the cause and effect of your condition as it relates to your whole self, not just your spine.

-Back and neck pain may be caused by any number of reasons, such as injury to a muscle or ligament.
+Back and neck pain may come from a number of sources, such as a muscle strain, ligament injury, disc problem or bone problem.
 Some of the conditions we treat include:

 - acute (severe, short-term) back or neck pain

 - chronic (long-lasting, persistent) back or neck pain

 - recurring flare-ups of back or neck pain

 - neck or back pain associated with numbness or tingling involving your arms or legs

 - pain that has not been helped with standard pain treatments